GHSVS-de/plg_system_characterscounterghsvs/README.md

 ## Restrictions
 - **Works only in back-end.
 Works not with frontend-editing because I have no time to test it.**
+- This plugin does not bring back the functionality in Joomla 4 to add meta keywords in the frontend of the page!
+It only saves them from deletion.
 - Not a11y.
 - I am my own and single tester.
 I tried to do my best.
 - I have only "moderate", slowly growing JavaScript programming skills, if we talk about JQuery-less codes.
 Nevertheless, the JavsScript is only about 3kB in size.
-- This plugin does not bring back the functionality in Joomla 4 to add meta keywords in the frontend of the page!

 ### Issues, Bugs, Questions, Suggestions: DE or EN
 - https://github.com/GHSVS-de/plg_system_characterscounterghsvs/issues